ankurhanda/gvnn/README.md

 * Per-pixel 2D transformations
     * 2D optical flow
     * 6D Overparamterised optical flow
+111
 * Per-pixel 3D transformations
     * 6D SE3/Sim3 transformations
     * 10D transformation

 * M-estimators

+We plan to make this a comprehensive and complete library to bridge the gap between geometry and deeplearning.

 **Can deep learning replace geometry?**